 This is where Fathym comes in.

 Fathym works with renewable energy providers to generate real-time, hyper-local information on energy demand and usage.
-Fathym utilizes its WeatherCloud sensors and forecasting engine to monitor solar and wind conditions, enabling energy providers to make accurate predictions on the best type of energy source to meet demand at any time.
+Fathym utilizes its surface weather forecast to monitor solar and wind conditions, enabling energy providers to make accurate predictions on the best type of energy source to meet demand at any time.

-WeatherCloud can also predict energy needs of consumers based on forecasted weather conditions.
+Fathym can also predict energy needs of consumers based on forecasted weather conditions.
 When it’s cold, consumers will use energy to heat their homes, while hot days will lead to increased use of air conditioners.
-The Fathym Framework unifies all of this weather and energy data, and applies machine algorithms to increase energy grid efficiency and ensure reliability.
+Fathym’s low-code IoT framework unifies all of this weather and energy data, and applies machine algorithms to increase energy grid efficiency and ensure reliability.